shohinsan/sjsu_cmpe_131/alpha/Specification.md

 ### Alternate Trigger
 - First time using visualize hours worked and projects
 ### Alternate Postconditions
-- User doesn’t have hours worked and projects
+- User does not have hours worked and projects

 ---